Nike Örbrink

 Karin Rebecka "Nike" Benedikta Örbrink (born 1 February 1997) is a Swedish politician of the Christian Democrats.

 Career

 Örbrink was chairman of the Young Christian Democrats (KDU) from 2020 until 2023.
 As union chairman of the KDU, she is part of the Christian Democrats' party board.

-Örbrink ran in the 2022 parliamentary election and becamea substitute Member of the Riksdag in 2022 for the Stockholm County constituency.
+Örbrink ran in the 2022 parliamentary election and became a substitute Member of the Riksdag in 2022 for the Stockholm County constituency.
 She served as a substitute for Jakob Forssmed from 18 October until 7 November.

 In addition to this, she currently works as a group leader and substitute for the Christian Democrats' municipal board of the city of Stockholm, when she succeeded Erik Slottner on 31 October 2022.